schrauger/nicehash-oculus-rift-switcher/README.md

 # nicehash-oculus-rift-switcher
 Automatically start/stop nicehash mining when the Oculus Rift headset is plugged in or unplugged.

-These two batch files are meant to be run when the Oculus Rift USB cable is plugged in or unplugged.
+These two vbs files are meant to be run when the Oculus Rift USB cable is plugged in or unplugged.
 When the computer detects the headset being plugged in, the script will kill the nicehash miner and reset the MSI Afterburner profile to standard settings.

 When the headset is unplugged, it will change the Afterburner settings to Profile 2, then start NiceHash miner.